Skip to main content

 Red Spring Singletrack

-Off Highway Vehicles (OHV) Biking
+Off-Highway Vehicles (OHV) Biking

 The Red Spring Singtrack area is located approximately 4 miles west of Exit 40, Chavez Siding, off of Interstate 19.
 Access is from Forest Service Road 684.
 A staging area provides parking for…

-Tanque Verde Falls area
+Tanque Verde Falls Recreation Area

-Outdoor Science and Learning Hiking Biking Picnicking Horse Riding and Camping Off Highway Vehicles (OHV)
+Outdoor Science and Learning Hiking Biking Picnicking Horse Riding and Camping Off-Highway Vehicles (OHV)

 New trails and amenities at this popular recreation destination invite visitors to experience the stunning desert, beautiful rock formations, and seasonal creek and waterfalls of Tanque Verde…

-Last updated April 9th, 2025
+Last updated July 22, 2025